nhoyt/copy-page-link/README.md

 # Copy Page Link

-Copy Page Link is a browser add-on for Chrome and Firefox that builds a formatted link to the current page loaded in the active tab, and copies it to the clipboard.
+Copy Page Link is a browser add-on for Chrome and Firefox that creates a formatted link to the current page loaded in the active tab, and copies it to the clipboard.
 You can then paste the resulting link markup into an external document.